NativeScript/push-plugin/README.md

 - Edit the `package.json` file in the root of application, by changing the bundle identifier to match the Firebase's project package name.
 For example:
     ```json
     "id": "org.nativescript.PushNotificationApp"
     ```

 - Edit the `app/App_Resources/Android/app.gradle` file of your application, by changing the application ID to match the bundle identifier from the package.json.
 For example:
     ```Groovy
     android {
     ...
         defaultConfig {
         applicationId = "org.nativescript.PushNotificationApp"
     }
     ...
     }
     ```

 - Go to the application folder and add the Android platform to the application
     ```bash
     tns platform add android
     ```

 - Add the `google-settings.json` file with the FCM configuration to the `app/App_Resources/Android folder` in your app.
 If this file is not added, building the app for android will fail.

 The plugin will default to version 11.8.0 of the `firebase-messaging` SDK.
-If you need to change the version, you can add a project ext property `firebaseMessagingVersion` like so:
+If you need to change the version, you can add a project ext property `firebaseMessagingVersion`:
     ```Groovy
     // in the root level of /app/App_Resources/Android/app.gradle:
     project.ext {
         firebaseMessagingVersion = "+" // OR the version you wish
     }
     ```

 ### iOS